Skip to main content

 VIEW ANY DATABASE(Optional) Extend discovery to database-level principals

-Recommended: Create a dedicated SQL login for OrbisID with minimal permissions:
+Recommended (SQL Server Authentication): Create a dedicated SQL login for OrbisID with minimal permissions:

 -- Create a dedicated login